shipuicom/core/README.md

 - [ ] Streamline general color variables 10-70 instead of 100-900 (align with figma)
 - [ ] Make styles optional/configurable (base, simple, raised, outlined, flat) on a component level and generally
 - [ ] Create documentation with examples for all components
+- [ ] Make icon watcher/generator/subsetter run on node (Could make it a standalone executable)

 ### Nice to haves for v1 beta